-CD-ROM.
+CD-ROM for tax products.
 You can order IRS Publication 1796, Federal Tax Products on CD-ROM, and obtain:

-- · Current tax forms, instructions, and publications. - · Prior-year tax forms and instructions. - · Popular tax forms that may be filled in electronically, printed out for submission, and saved for recordkeeping. - Internal Revenue Bulletins.
+- Current-year forms, instructions, and publications. - Prior-year forms and instructions. - Frequently requested tax forms that may be filled in electronically, printed out for submission, and saved for recordkeeping. - Internal Revenue Bulletins.